NinjaTrader 8 · Use Case

 The problem

 Overtrading rarely feels like overtrading while it is happening.
 It presents as urgency — the sense that the next trade is the one that will recover the session.
-Entry frequency increases, each individual trade feels justifiable, and the cumulative damage from a sequence of low-conviction entries often exceeds what a single large mistake would have produced.
+Entry frequency increases, each individual trade feels justifiable, and the cumulative damage from a sequence of low-conviction entries can rival or exceed what a single large mistake would have produced.

 The behavioral mechanism is the same as revenge trading but at lower intensity and higher frequency.
 It builds gradually, which makes it harder to detect without an objective measurement of your own pace.